-The most important contribution of this paper is the study of the mutual relationship between g-comtraces and gso-structures.
-The major technical results, Theorems \ref{theo:t7} and \ref{theo:gsos-gct}, can be seen as the generalizations of Szpilrajn's Theorem in the context of g-comtraces.
-Furthermore, Theorems \ref{theo:t7} and \ref{theo:gsos-gct} ensure that g-comtraces and finite gso-structures can uniquely represented by one another.
-We believe the reason the proofs of \ref{theo:t7} and \ref{theo:gsos-gct} are more technical than similar theorems of comtraces is that both comtraces and so-structures satisfy paradigm $\pi_3$ while g-comtraces and gso-structures do not.
-Intuitively, what paradigm $\pi_3$ really says is that the underlying structure is really a partial order.
-For comtraces and so-structures, we did augment some more priority relationships into the incomparable elements with respect to the standard causal partial order to produce the not later than relation.
-Note that this process might introduce cycles into the graph of the ``not later than'' relation.
-However, it is important to observe that any two distinct elements lying on a cycle of of the ``not later than'' relations must belong to a synchronous step.
-Thus, if we collapse each synchronous set into a single vertex, than the resulting relation is a partial order.
-When paradigm $\pi_3$ is not satisfied, we have much more than a partial order structure, and hence common techniques that depend too much on the underlying partial order structure of comtraces and so-structures will not work for g-comtraces and gso-structures.
+The most important contribution of this paper, \theoref{t7}, shows that every g-comtrace uniquely determines a labeled gso-structure.
+We believe the reason why the proof of \theoref{t7} is more technical than the similar theorem for comtraces is that both comtraces and so-structures satisfy paradigm $\pi_3$ while g-comtraces and gso-structures do not.
+Intuitively, what paradigm $\pi_3$ really says is that the underlying structure consists of partial orders.
+For comtraces and so-structures, we did augment some more priority relationships into the incomparable elements with respect to the standard causal partial order to produce the not later than relation, and this process might introduce cycles into the graph of the ``not later than'' relation.
+However, it is important to observe that any two distinct elements lying on a cycle of the ``not later than'' relation must belong to the same synchronous set since the ``not later than'' relation is a \emph{strict preorder}.
+Thus, if we collapse each synchronous set into a single vertex, then the resulting ``quotient'' graph of the ``not later than'' relation is a partial order.
+The reader is referred to the second author's recent work \cite{Le10} for more detailed discussion on the preorder property of the ``not later than'' relation and how this property manifests itself in the comtrace notion.
+When paradigm $\pi_3$ is not satisfied, as with g-comtraces or gso-structures, we have more than a partial order structure, and hence the usual techniques that depend too on the underlying partial order structure of comtraces and so-structures are often not applicable.

-Despite some obvious advantages, for instance very handy composition and no need to use labels, quotient monoids (perhaps with some exception of traces) are much less popular for analyzing issues of concurrency than their relational counterparts such as partial orders, so-structures, occurrence graphs, etc. We believe that in many cases, advanced quotient monoids, e.g., comtraces and g-comtraces, could provide simpler and more adequate models of concurrent histories than their relational equivalences.
+Despite some obvious advantages, for instance, handy composition and no need to use labels, quotient monoids (perhaps with some exception of traces) are less popular for analyzing issues of concurrency than their relational counterparts such as partial orders, so-structures, occurrence graphs, etc. We believe that in many cases, more sophisticated quotient monoids, e.g., comtraces and g-comtraces, can provide simpler and more adequate models of concurrent histories than their relational equivalences.